Chart Color Schemes

 In terms of cultural diversity, Queanbeyan West records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Queanbeyan West's cultural diversity aligns with the broader area, as 88.5% of its residents are citizens, 82.5% were born in Australia, and 86.3% speak English exclusively at home.
-Christianity is the predominant religion in Queanbeyan West, practiced by 54.6%, compared to 55.9% in Rest of NSW.
-The top ancestral groups in Queanbeyan West are Australian (28.1%), English (25.5%), and Irish (8.4%).
+Queanbeyan West's cultural diversity was comparable to the wider region, with 88.5% of its population being citizens, 82.5% born in Australia, and 86.3% speaking English only at home.
+Christianity was the predominant religion in Queanbeyan West, accounting for 54.6%, slightly lower than Regional NSW's 55.9%.
+The top three ancestry groups were Australian (28.1%), English (25.5%), and Irish (8.4%).

 Frequently Asked Questions - Diversity